nicpolhamus/altbrew/readme.md

 The API docs can be viewed at `http://localhost:9000/api` once the API is up and running.

+**Connecting to the Database:**

+The Postgres instance is being exposed on `localhost:5432`, so any DB client will be able to connect to it.
+The credentials used for the Database are located in the `server/.env`.

 ## Roadmap

 - [ ] write tests for auth